“If you’re an American expat living abroad, you still need to file your US Tax returns.”

 I don’t take taxes lightly.
 I’v’ personally used TFX and definitely trust them based on my experience.

-The second reason why I was a little hesitant to use TFX was because of a bad experience I had with a previous tax accountant who made quite a few errors on our tax return the previous year.
-In my defence, there was no way for me to have known because I only had the feedback of one person.
+If I’m going to be honest, I was a little hesitant to use TFX because of a bad experience I had with a tax accountant based out of Florida who made quite a few errors on our tax return the previous year.
+In my defence, there was no way for me to have rated him or known because I only had the feedback of one person.
+The person who recommended him to me.

-Taxes for expat, on the other hand, has hundreds of positive five-star reviews on trust pilot and shopper approved (two well-respected consumer review sites).
+With Taxes for Expats, you don’t have to rely on the recommendation of one person.
+There are hundreds of positive five-star reviews on trust pilot and shopper approved (two well-respected consumer review sites).
 If it weren’t for those reviews, I might not have actually used Taxes for expats.

-If you care what the BBB (Better Business Bureau) has to say, they gave TFX an “A” rating.
+The BBB (Better Business Bureau) gave TFX an “A” rating.

-I liked the fact that every tax return prepared at TFX is checked by a second set of eyes (a quality control check by a CPA or EA (enrolled agent) along with a senior supervisor who double-checks their work.
+Something I really liked about Taxes for expats is the fact that every tax return is checked by a second and third set of eyes (a quality control check by a CPA or EA (enrolled agent) along with a senior supervisor who double-checks their work.

-Yes, I’ll use them again.
-US Taxes are complicated enough as it is but even more so if you’re an American expatriate living or working abroad.
+Yes, I’ll use TFX again.
+US Taxes are complicated enough as it is but even more so if you’re an American resident living or working abroad.

 Working with qualified professional like the ones I encountered at TFX will not only save you time but also help you avoid costly mistakes.
 If nothing else, you won’t have to anguish or wonder if your taxes are prepared correctly.